alik604/Classes/CMPT419/Readme.md

 Grade received: A

-...
-I did this as a 2nd year arts major; Alhamdulillah
+I did this as a 2nd year arts major was overcompensating after a horrible co-op experience.
+Right after this course I got a better co-op, which was as a Security Data Scientist at Telus.

-> Was overcompensating after a poor co-op experience.
-Got a better co-op, which was in Security Data Science, right after this course.
+> Alhamdulillah 📿